camunda/camunda-docs/docs/self-managed/operate-deployment/configuration.md

 | camunda.operate.elasticsearch.numberOfReplicas| How many replicas Elasticsearch uses for all Operate indices | 0 |

 These values are applied only on first startup of Operate or during version upgrade.
-After the Operate ELS schema is created, settings may be adjusted directly in the ELS template, and the new settings are applied to indices created after adjustment.
+After the Operate schema is created, settings may be adjusted directly in the Elasticsearch template, and the new settings are applied to indices created after adjustment.

 ### A snippet from application.yml